Factory Method Design Pattern in .NET — Real-Time Finance Example

 }

-3. Create a Factory
+3️ Create the Factory

 public static class TransactionFactory